 Summary: In this tutorial, we will learn what is sys.argv in Python, what are its significances and how can we use it in our Python program.

-Most of the time we execute Python scripts directly from the command line, thus in some cases, we may also need to pass arguments to those scripts directly from the command line.
-In such cases,
+Most of the time we execute Python scripts directly from the command line.
+But sometimes, we may also need to pass arguments to those scripts directly from the command line.

 sys.argv comes handy.